Retirement Pages

 What Is the Saver's Credit?

-Do you make contributions to a retirement plan?
-In addition to deducting the amount of your qualified contributions, you may be able to claim a tax credit for those same retirement contributions.
+In addition to deducting the amount of your qualified contributions, you may be able to claim a tax credit if you make retirement contributions.
 The Saver's Credit, also known as the Credit for Qualified Retirement Savings Contributions, was designed to help incomes in the lower to middle range.
-Remember, the lower the income, the bigger the tax break.

 For details see the instructions on IRS Form 8880, Credit for Qualified Retirement Savings Contributions, for a list of qualifying workplace retirement plans and additional details.